 - Recovering to previously achieved levels is easier.
 Just as it is easier for an athlete to achieve a previously attained milestone than it is to breakthrough to a new personal best, it is easier for a company in a turnaround phase to get back to a level of revenue and profits it has previously delivered.
 Instilling this goal in a turnaround team's mindset is often easier than challenging an already winning team's mentality to break new records (not everyone has the single-minded determination of elite athletes).

-- The stars in the organization becomes more evident.
-A turnaround situation really exposes who is good at what they do (for example, a salesperson that is still meeting quota or an accounts clerk that is still delivering on collection targets) and spotlights underperformers who are no longer buoyed by a high tide.
-As Warren Buffett once said, “When the tide goes out, you find out who has been swimming naked.”
-It also reveals those who have the AQ (adversity quotient) to stay and fight, as the “fair-weather friends” have left or are in the process of leaving.
+- The stars in the organisation become more evident.
+A turnaround situation really exposes who is good at what they do (for example, a salesperson that is still meeting quotas or an accounts clerk that is still delivering on collection targets) and spotlights underperformers who are no longer buoyed by the high tide.
+As Warren Buffett once said, "When the tide goes out, you find out who has been swimming naked."
+It also reveals those who have the AQ (adversity quotient) to stay and fight, as the "fair-weather friends" have left or are in the process of leaving.